vector-js/vector/website/content/svg/elements/ellipse/index.md

 ---
+title: Ellipse
 description: Interactive SVG ellipse element.
-title: Ellipse
-weight: 3
+properties:
+  - name : cx
+    description : The center x position of the ellipse
+  - name : cy
+    description : The center y position of the ellipse
+  - name : rx
+    description : The x radius of the ellipse
+  - name : ry
+    description : The y radius of the ellipse
+shape: true
 ---

-This interactive demonstrates the properties of the ellipse element.
-There are three controls: one that changes the center position of the ellipse, one that controls the length of the x-radius, and another that changes the length of the y-radius.

-{{<example "svg-ellipse">}}